 However, there are additional barriers to accessible health care beyond not having coverage.
 Child care, reliable transportation, the ability to take time off of work, and other primary support services are all factors that impact a woman’s ability to access health care; once again, these factors predominantly impact marginalized women.

 Low-income women and women of color are also more likely to face employer-created obstacles balancing work and familial obligations.
 This means that their ability to balance their work and family heavily relies on their employer’s attitudes, the presence or absence of flexible workplace policies, child care cost and availability, and access to time off for family emergencies.
 This not only impacts their ability to maintain a job but it also impacts their ability to take care of themselves, such as being able to schedule their own medical appointments.
 In addition, transportation is a key issue.
-If women live in a rural area they struggle with unreliable public transportation on a disproportionate rate.
+If women live in a rural area they struggle with unreliable public transportation at a disproportionate rate.
 Similar to getting child care and time off, this lack of transportation also impacts women’s ability to access proper health care (it can impact what doctors they can see, when their appointments are made, and whether or not they can even get to their appointments).

 At the NWHN, we continue to push for improvements to the ACA, to fight Trump administration sabotage, and to support other health reform efforts being debated in Congress to make high quality health coverage affordable for all.
 But we’ve also pushed for policies that make it accessible too.
 That’s why we’ve been fighting against state efforts to deny “non-emergency medical transportation” to low-income people and pushing for paid family and sick leave policies that give low-income women the same flexibility at work that many wealthier women already enjoy.